dydz/notes/ObjCStyleDoneRight.md

 #### Binary and ternary operators

-1. Place spaces around binary and ternary operators.
+1. Do place spaces around binary and ternary operators.

 Right: